jon-harper/OmniBox/docs/assembly.md

 | All of the lids attach with between four (4) and eight (8) M3 x 8mm screws, although any length up to 16mm will work. | [![first two screws](img/lid_finished.jpg)](img/lid_finished.jpg) |

 !!! note
-    Since the lid is most frequently removed, the plastic threads will wear out with time.
-I recommend starting with a short thread and lengthening the screws over time to get "fresh" plastic.
+    Because the screws are attached directly to plastic, removing and reattaching the lid will eventually wear out the holes.
+I recommend starting with shorter screws and gradually switching to longer ones over time to get "fresh" plastic.